 - Whether the domain has already been used to sell goods or services

 - Whether the use is noncommercial or otherwise fair use

 - The existence of intent to divert customers from the trademark owner's website

 - Any offer to sell or transfer the domain to the trademark owner

 If you need help with 15 USC 1125, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.